Preview & Edit

 "Writing is a natural medium for self-analysis," Wilson observes as he connects the character of the Outsider throughout literature and to the authors and artists themselves.

-Van Gogh's painting has the Outsider's characteristic: it is laboratory refuse of a man who treated his own life as an experiment in living; it faithfully records moods and development of vision in the manner of a Bildungsroman.
+Van Gogh's painting has the Outsider's characteristic: it is the laboratory refuse of a man who treated his own life as an experiment in living; it faithfully records moods and development of vision in the manner of a Bildungsroman.
 To experts on art, this way of treating Van Gogh must seem completely without bearing on his importance as a painter.

 Vincent van Gogh's "The emotion is important," Wilson wrote of van Gogh's "A Farmhouse Near Auvers," one of two canvases van Gogh left unfinished, "It is not just a sentimental gushing about nature, but an emotion that could only correspond to some recognized awareness of the nature of life itself."
 Tate Collection.